MartinTichovsky/cypress-interceptor/README.md

 # Watch The Console

 Watch The Console is a helper function for logging the browser's console to a file.
 It provides a class which observes the web browser console output.
-This output is possible to log to a file.
+This output can be logged to a file.

 ## Getting started